Rectangular diagrams of surfaces: distinguishing Legendrian knots: Spatial ribbon graphs

-If~$f_1$ and~$f_2$ are two framings of a link~$L$ such that their restrictions to each component of~$L$ are either opposite or coincident, then we will clearly have~$\rho(L,f_1)=\rho(L,f_2)$, and vice versa.

-An arbitrary spatial ribbon graph induces, in a natural way, a framing on its boundary circuits that are simple in the sense of the following definition.

-\begin{defi} If a boundary circuit~$\gamma$ of a spatial ribbon graph~$\rho$ is a cusp-free simple closed curve in~$\Gamma_\rho$ we say that~$\gamma$ is \emph{a simple boundary circuit}. \end{defi}

-Clearly, a boundary circuit~$\gamma$ of a spatial ribbon graph~$\rho$ is simple if and only if there is a surface with corners~$F\in S_\rho$ such that the connected component of~$\partial F$ corresponding to~$\gamma$ coincides with~$\gamma$.
+\begin{defi} Let~$\gamma$ be a simple boundary circuit of a spatial ribbon graph~$\rho$.
+Then, clearly, there is a surface with corners~$F\in S_\rho$ such that the connected component of~$\partial F$ corresponding to~$\gamma$ coincides with~$\gamma$.

-\begin{defi} Let~$\rho$, $\gamma$, and~$F$ be as above.
-The boundary framing induced by~$F$ and restricted to~$\gamma$ (see~\cite[Definitions~12 and~13]{dp17}) is said to be \emph{induced by~$\rho$}.
+In this situation, the framing of~$\gamma$ obtained by restricting the boundary framing induced by~$F$ to~$\gamma$ (see~\cite[Definitions~12 and~13]{dp17}) is said to be \emph{induced by~$\rho$}.
 Clearly, it does not depend on a particular choice of~$F$.

 The induced framing is similarly defined for any link whose components are pairwise disjoint simple boundary circuits of~$\rho$. \end{defi}